Cosmian/kms/documentation/docs/index.md

           [env: KMS_BOOTSTRAP_SERVER_PORT=]
           [default: 9998]

+      --ensure-ra-tls
+          Ensure RA-TLS is available and used.
+The server will not start if this is not the case

+          [env: KMS_ENSURE_RA_TLS=]

       --root-data-path <ROOT_DATA_PATH>
           The root folder where the KMS will store its data A relative path is taken relative to the user HOME directory